Wondering what the best seats on a coach are if you are planning on taking a coach holiday?

 Cons

-- Some guests finding it unnerving seeing all the traffic coming towards them.
+• Some guests find it unnerving to see all the traffic coming towards them.
 Seeing what is happening on the road ahead can make them feel nervous.

 Seats Ahead of the Front Axle